BSGCT Undergraduate Research Bursaries

 Nature of Awards

-- Applications are made by researchers who are members of the British Society for Gene and Cell Therapy (BSGCT) on behalf of a named undergraduate student.
+- Applications are made by researchers who are members of the British Society for Gene and Cell Therapy (BSGCT) on behalf of a named undergraduate student who is also a BSGCT member.

 - Researchers in the field of gene therapy at universities and research institutions within the UK are eligible to apply.